ATNF Telescope Status for 2023OCT

 Further information

-The default receiver pairing will be Ultra-Wideband Low frequency receiver (UWL) along with the Cryogenically Cooled Phased Array Feed (CryoPAF); the latter will be installed from August 2023 for scientific commissioning.
-High-frequency receivers such as 13M and MARS will replace the UWL when required.
-Previous discussion details with regards to receiver fleet development and rationalisation can be found in the linked document here and ATUC presentation here.
+The default receiver pairing will be Ultra-Wideband Low frequency receiver (UWL) along with the Cryogenically Cooled Phased Array Feed (CryoPAF).
+High-frequency receivers such as 13mm and MARS will replace the UWL when required.

-Subject to timely installation of the CryoPAF, we anticipate the initial engineering and science commissioning period to span the months of October through December 2023.
-Subsequently, we may be able to offer "shared-risk" CryoPAF observing for the remainder of the 2023OCT semester (i.e., January through March 2024), with limited modes and features as described here.
-Expressions of interest in this proposal round are welcome, with the following conditions:
+Subject to timely installation of the CryoPAF, we anticipate the initial engineering and science commissioning period to span the months of April through June 2024.
+Subsequently, we may be able to offer "shared-risk" CryoPAF observing for the remainder of the 2024APR semester (i.e., July through September 2024), with limited modes and features as described here.
+We welcome expressions of interest in this proposal round, with the following conditions:

-- Shared-risk proposals should represent reasonably short requests for time during the 2023OCT semester, perhaps framed as a pilot or feasibility study for an anticipated survey or project requiring a larger time request in future semesters;
+• Shared-risk proposals should represent reasonably short requests for time during the 2024APR semester, perhaps framed as a pilot or feasibility study for an anticipated survey or project requiring a larger time request in future semesters;

 The key contact for CryoPAF installation and commissioning plans, as well as information about associated visits and travel support, is Simon Johnston (Simon.Johnston [at] csiro.au), CryoPAF Project Scientist.